Lexington Child Endangerment Lawyer

 - Prison time and probation

-- Class C felony: five to ten years in prison
+- Class C felony: Five to 10 years in prison

-At Oakley & Oakley, we pride ourselves on our track record of helping parents wrongfully accused of child endangerment.
-We will fight tooth and nail to restore your reputation and keep your family intact.
-Contact our Lexington criminal defense attorneys today so we can fight for your freedom.
+At Oakley & Oakley, LLC, I pride myself on my track record of helping parents who have been wrongfully accused of child endangerment.
+I will fight tooth and nail to restore your reputation and keep your family intact.
+Contact me today so that I can fight for your freedom.

 According to U.S. Department of Health and Human Services statistics, the state of Kentucky received 105,143 reports of child abuse or neglect in 2019.
 Of these, 48% met the criteria for an investigation by the Division of Protection and Permanency.
 If you are facing an investigation for child endangerment, you certainly are not alone.

-What Defenses Can Be Raised if I’m Accused of Child Endangerment?
+What Defenses Can Be Raised If You’re Accused Of Child Endangerment?

 There are any number of possible defenses.
-We need to know your story in order to build the best defense for you.
-Call our Lexington child endangerment attorneys today for a free consultation.
+I need to know your story in order to build the best defense for you.
+Call me today for a free consultation.